iPhone connectivity issues can be addressed with these techniques.

 If you are facing an error 4013, then it’s time to clear your App Store Cache.

-App Store is run by software, and there are a gazillion lines of code which tell the store how to work and what to do next.
+App Store is run by software, and there are a gazillion lines of code that tell the store how to work and what to do next.
 These codes take time to work, but as we want these apps to work instantly, the program uses a cache to run a bit faster.

-It is also possible that your the Apple App Store might not be loading up because there is an issue with the official page itself.
+It is also possible that your Apple App Store might not be loading up because there is an issue with the official page itself.
 Although it is rare for an entire App Store to go down, it still might happen.

 Apple has a dedicated webpage that lets you know the status of the Store and other Apple Services.
-Third Party apps like the iskysoft toolbox are designed to tackle such issues.
+Third-Party apps like the iskysoft toolbox are designed to tackle such issues.